kumbulanit/t-sql/tech company/untitled/Presentations/Lesson2_Understanding_Sets_Presentation.md

 SELECT
     CASE
         WHEN NOT EXISTS (
-            SELECT 1 FROM Employees
+            SELECT 1 FROM Employees e
+    INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
-            WHERE d.DepartmentName = 'Engineering' AND BaseSalary < 70000
+            WHERE d.DepartmentName = 'Engineering' AND e.BaseSalary < 70000
         )
         THEN 'All IT employees have high salaries' ELSE 'Some IT employees have lower salaries'